cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

 Once you have **logical data replication (LDR)** running, you will need to track and manage certain parts of the job:

 - [Conflict resolution](#conflict-resolution): As changes to a table replicate from the source to the destination cluster, there can be conflicts during some operations that the job will handle with conflict resolution.
 When LDR is started, the job creates a [_dead letter queue (DLQ)_](#dead-letter-queue-dlq) table with each replicating table.
 LDR will send any unresolved conflicts to the DLQ, which you should monitor as LDR continues to replicate changes between the source and destination clusters.
-- [Schema changes](#schema-changes): The tables that are part of the LDR job may require schema changes, which need to be coordinated.
+- [Schema changes](#schema-changes): The tables that are part of the LDR job may require schema changes, which need to be coordinated manually.
 There are some schema changes that are supported while LDR is active.
 - [Jobs](#jobs-and-ldr): Other CockroachDB jobs can operate on clusters running LDR [jobs]({% link {{ page.version.version }}/show-jobs.md %}).
 You may want to consider where you start and how you manage [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}), [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}), [row-level TTL]({% link {{ page.version.version }}/row-level-ttl.md %}), and so on when you're running LDR.

 ## Conflict resolution